pycroscopy/pyUSID/docs/faq.rst

 Who uses pyUSID?
 ~~~~~~~~~~~~~~~~~~~~
-* `The Institute for Functional Imaging of Materials (IFIM) <http://ifim.ornl.gov>`_ at `Oak Ridge National Laboratory <www.ornl.gov>`_ uses pycroscopy (build on pyUSID) exclusively for in-house research as well as supporting the numerous users who visit IFIM to use their state-of-art scanning probe microscopy techniques.
+* `The Institute for Functional Imaging of Materials (IFIM) <http://ifim.ornl.gov>`_ at `Oak Ridge National Laboratory <www.ornl.gov>`_ uses `pycroscopy <../pycroscopy/about.html>`_ (built on pyUSID) exclusively for in-house research as well as supporting the numerous users who visit IFIM to use their state-of-art scanning probe microscopy techniques.
 * Synchrotron Radiation Research at Lund University
 * Nuclear Engineering and Health Physics, Idaho State University
 * Prof. David Ginger's group at Department of Chemistry, University of Washington